Do we need to plan before starting our first business venture (startup)?

-My friend pulling out at end moment was the kick I needed.
+My friend pulling out at the end moment was the kick I needed.
 I decided to start the same venture without help from anyone.

 We decided to stick to the original idea of starting a web development company.
 We asked one of our friends to set up a website for us.
 So here we were.
 A web design company with no web designers to speak of.

 My brother decided to learn web designing under the guidance of google guru.
 He was our first coder.
 He still remains the best designer I have ever worked with. (we don’t work together now.
-He has moved to bigger ventures and has found peace in hospitality industry.)
+He has moved to bigger ventures and has found peace in the hospitality industry.)